chisqrd/qs-monitoring/README.md

 Choosing your cron interval for the function and choosing a proper lookback period to evaluate your alerting condition will probably help reduce noise level of your monitor until a time we can add such a capability here.

+## Troubleshooting
+### I cannot deploy
+#### The provided grant has expired...
+If you are getting an error like
+>Get Token request returned http error: 400 and server response: {"error":"invalid_grant","error_description":"AADSTS50173: The provided grant has expired due to it being revoked....

+run the following in your command prompt

+`az account clear`
+`az login`
+#### Script cannot find a file during execution
+Please ensure that you are not running in Windows Powershell ISE.

+#### Name mismatch issue during deployment
+If your function deployment complains about the name mismatch, please ensure what you are providing for functionAppName value and what is in ./arm/azuredeploy.parameters.json as appName is matching

+#### WebApp already exists
+FunctionApp names have to be universally unique.
+You can update the deployment on an existing functionapp, provided that you are using the same resourcegroup.

+### How to check if your deployment is working
+You can locate the log file of your deployment under the ./logs folder.
+To check whether or not your function is functioning properly, you can go to Azure portal and search for your function app and locate `PingMyDatabase` function or the name you used if you changed the code.
+The log stream, if all goes well, should periodically get your secrets from keyvault and connect to database.
+If you are seeing errors in the stream refer to this section.
+#### No such host is known
+Your connection string is most likely malformed.
+Please ensure that it is in the following format:
+`host=yourdbinstance.postgres.database.azure.com;port=5432;database=azure_sys;username=youruser@yourdbinstance;password=yourpassword;sslmode=Require`

 ## Deploying a bare function app
 If you want to do a simple function app deployment on a standard asp, you can also use below custom template but you will need to deploy the function app from your solution yourself.